Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 Meat has a ton of protein and, when lean, is a great idea to order.
 When ordering meat, pick leaner cuts of beef (great options include flank steak, skirt steak, tenderloin, sirloin, or filet mignon).

-When in doubt, chicken is another great high protein, low fat option, particularly chicken breast.
+When in doubt, chicken breast is another great high protein, low fat option.

-Eating meat will help you to feel full and satisfied without having to fill up on empty carbs, like pasta or bread.
+Eating protein will help you to feel full and satisfied without having to fill up on empty carbs, like pasta or bread.

 3. Ask to double or triple the vegetables.